 Candidate action and support plan

-The candidate action and support plan (CASP) (PDF 125KB) covers why your candidature has been flagged as at risk of unsatisfactory progress, what you think has been impacting on your research and recommendations for support from your school.
+The candidate action and support plan (CASP) (PDF 125KB) covers why you have been nominated for action and support, what you think has been impacting on your research and recommendations for support from your school.

 It also requires you to develop a detailed action plan with your supervisors.